Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 While crappies typically swim in large schools to protect themselves, the warm summer weather usually breaks such schools making it difficult to find a singular spot with plenty of crappies.

-While crappies are difficult to catch in the summer season, they usually come out to feed on bugs in the evening and at night.
+While crappies are challenging to catch in the summer season, they usually come out to feed on bugs in the evening and at night.

 This makes nighttime the best time to catch crappies.
 However, to catch as many crappies as possible, you will need to go to deeper waters and to approach the waters slowly so you do not scare away the fish.

-The best way to approach such waters is to use your boat’s trolling motor.
+Using your boat’s trolling motor is the best way to approach such waters.
 And then to listen carefully for crappies splashing water and eating surface bugs.
-Once you spot them, use an appropriate bait and you will land crappies all night long.
+Once you spot them, use an appropriate bait, and you will land crappies all night long.

 Where To Catch Crappies In Fall